samhh/fp-ts-std/README.md

 fp-ts-std strives to adhere to the following principles:

 - Strict type-safety wherever possible, with risks well documented
-- Everything is curried and data-last
+- All functions are curried, data-last, and total
-- Never mutate input data
+- Never mutate input data, and side effects well documented
-- Always document side effects
-- Lean towards Haskell naming conventions and idioms
+- Lean towards Haskell naming conventions and idioms with an eye to fp-ts norms

 ## Contributing